hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Tooling/Git.md

 *Note:* `git status` reveals if the local branch tracks a remote branch, and which.

-To rebase the current branch onto a local, or remote branch,
+To rebase the current branch onto a remote branch,

 ```
 git rebase REMOTE-ALIAS/REMOTE-BRANCH
-git rebase BRANCH
 ```
 ## References
 ---